 Last Week’s Highlights from the Wholesale Market

-Volume-weighted, overall Car and Truck segments both showed signs of slowing down after 15 consecutive weeks of increases, with the overall market increasing by only 0.03% this past week (compared to 0.27% the prior week).
-As for specifics, the overall Car segments decreased by -0.22% (compared to 0.04% the prior week), and the overall Truck and SUV segments increased again this past week at 0.18% (compared to 0.41% the prior week).
+Volume-weighted, overall Car and Truck segments both experienced continued softening in values, but the rate of decline slowed with the overall market decreasing by –0.35% this past week (compared to –0.52% the prior week).
+As for specifics, the overall Car segments decreased –0.31% (compared to –0.82% the prior week), and the overall Truck and SUV segments decreased this past week at a rate of –0.38% (compared to a decrease of –0.35% the prior week).

 The graph below shows week-over-week depreciation rates for the entire market, including Cars and Trucks/SUVs/Vans for the last several months.
-We experienced 15 consecutive weeks of consistent week-over-week increases, but two weeks ago we saw the first signs of a few segments slowing down and last week the trend continued with even more segments reversing direction.
 We also show an average weekly change from several previous years (grey line).

 News from the Retail World (Used and New)